By using this website, you agree to our Privacy Policy

 • Nitrile is best for applications involving oils and fuels.
 It is commonly used in fuel hoses, gaskets, and seals where oil resistance is crucial.

-• Silicone is excellent for high and low-temperature applications.
-It is commonly used in medical devices, food-grade applications, and seals exposed to extreme temperatures.
+• Silicone (VMQ) is excellent for high and low-temperature applications, commonly used in medical devices, food-grade applications, and seals exposed to extreme temperatures.
+While EPDM is more cost-effective for general outdoor use, silicone outperforms EPDM in high-temperature environments.

 • Neoprene is good all-around performance with balanced properties.
 It is commonly used in automotive and industrial gaskets, hoses, and weather-resistant applications.

-• Natural Rubber is best for applications requiring high tensile strength and flexibility but limited in weather and chemical resistance.
-It is commonly used in tyres, vibration mounts, and seals.
+• Natural Rubber (NR) is best for applications requiring high tensile strength and flexibility but has limited weather and chemical resistance.
+It is frequently used in tyres, vibration mounts, and seals, though it lacks the UV resistance of EPDM.

 About Nufox Rubber, Manchester, UK - The Nufox Rubber Team in the Plant